 Here is my recommended gloves list

 - 100% MERINO WOOL INNER and THINSULATE: Designed to keep you warm in Deep Winter Conditions with a merino wool inner and an additional layer of Thinsulate Insulation.
 Nature’s best weapon against the cold, Merino wool ensures a fitted and warm glove optimized for handling your photography gear.
-Now even warmer with a thin layer of high performing insulation
+Now even warmer with a thin layer of high-performing insulation

 - FLIPTECH FINGER CAPS WITH MAGNETS: You’re ready to shoot in seconds.
 Just flip the finger cap and enjoy full access to your dials without exposing unnecessary skin to the cold.

-- ERGONOMIC, DURABLE & WATER RESISTANT: DWR suede and twill with a laminated membrane, provides excellent weather protection.
+- ERGONOMIC, DURABLE & WATER RESISTANT: DWR suede and twill with a laminated membrane, provide excellent weather protection.
 An ergonomic glove fit with a flexible jersey cuff keeps your wrist toasty warm, and able to slip on and off with ease.

 - NON-SLIP GRIP: Our sticky grip featuring a print of the Devils bridge Germany, keeps you in control of your gear whilst removing the need to take off your gloves to change your lenses or apply filters

-- PHOTOGRAPHY SPECS: Quickly access a spare SD-Card or store a hand warmer with a built-in pocket and YKK zip, includes a tricky installed.
+- PHOTOGRAPHY SPECS: Quickly access a spare SD-Card or store a hand warmer with a built-in pocket and YKK zip, including a tricky installed.
 A microfiber lens wipe sits on the back of the glove for that emergency clean.

 Keep your hands and fingers warm and dry even in the harshest conditions with these black Heat 3 Smart Mittens/Gloves from The Heat Company.
 When you’re out in the cold, conserve heat by using the outer mitten, and then when you need to do some work, get a drink, snap a selfie, or perform any task that requires dexterity, just fold the mitten and thumb back to expose your liner-gloved fingers.
 The integrated inner lining allows full use of your hands, yet still helps keep your fingers warm.